reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-spring-cloud-sns-sqs-pubsub.md

 ### Raw Message Delivery and @SnsNotificationMessage

-When an SQS queue subscribed to an SNS topic receives a message, the message contains not only the actual payload but also various metadata.
-This additional metadata can cause automatic message deserialization to fail.
+When an SQS queue subscribed to an SNS topic receives a message, the message contains not only the actual payload but also various metadata. **This additional metadata can cause automatic message deserialization to fail**.

 One way to resolve this issue is by enabling the raw message delivery attribute on the active subscription.
 When enabled, all the metadata is stripped from the message, and only the payload is delivered as is.

-Another approach that allows us to deserialize the entire SNS message without enabling the raw message delivery attribute is to use the `@SnsNotificationMessage` annotation on the method argument:
+Another approach that allows us to deserialize the entire SNS payload without enabling the raw message delivery attribute is to use the `@SnsNotificationMessage` annotation on the method argument:

 ```java
   @SqsListener("${io.reflectoring.aws.sqs.queue-url}")